 When Charles was age 23, he was listed in the 1930 federal census, living in the home of his aunt Alice (Minerd) Ellis Doughty in Dunbar, along with her children and a cousin.
 His occupation was listed as "driller" in a local "stone quarry."

-Charles later married Mary Lunch ( ? - ? ) and they made their home on Second Street in Bryson Hill in Dunbar.
+Charles married Mary Lunch ( ? - ? ) and they made their home on Second Street in Bryson Hill in Dunbar.
+The couple appears to have divorced.

 In March 1933, while working at the New Castle Lime & Stone Company plant in Dunbar, Charles was injured in a freak accident.
 Said the Connellsville Daily Courier, "Mr. Minerd was working around the air compressor and came in contact with the belt which began turning him over the axle of the machine.
 A fellow workman heard his call for help and extricated him."
 While his injuries were not considered serious, the Courier said, "they are quite painful as his face and arms and other parts of his body are badly bruised and lacerated."